pinoaffe/org-vcard/README.md

 The value of the `org-vcard-include-import-unknowns` (boolean) variable specifies whether the import process should include vCard properties not listed in the mapping being used.

-The value of the `org-vcard-append-to-existing-import-buffer` (boolean) variable specifies whether the import process should append to any existing import buffer.
-If not, a new import buffer is created for each import.
+The value of the `org-vcard-append-to-existing-import-buffer` and `org-vcard-append-to-existing-export-buffer` (boolean) variables specify whether the import/export process should append to any existing import/export buffer.
+If not, a new import/export buffer is created for each import/export.

 <a name="tree"></a>